-Verdict due in rights activist’s case in Russia’s Chechnya
+Rights activist gets 4-year sentence in Russia’s Chechnya

-KURCHALOY, Russia (AP) — A court in Russia’s Chechnya is due to issue its verdict Monday in the case of a prominent rights activist.
+KURCHALOY, Russia (AP) — A court in Russia’s province of Chechnya on Monday sentenced a prominent rights activist to four years imprisonment on drug charges widely seen as an effort by authorities to stifle a critical voice.

-Oyub Titiyev was detained in January 2018 and charged with drug possession in what has been largely perceived as a vendetta against this rare critic of the Chechen government.
+The court in the Chechen town of Shali found Oyub Titiyev guilty of drug possession and sent him to a prison colony, which means he will be able to travel home to see his family two days a weeks.
+Titiyev has denied the charges, and his lawyers said they would appeal the verdict.

-Titiyev was the head of the Chechen office of prominent rights group Memorial and played a major role in exposing extrajudicial killings, kidnappings and torture perpetrated by the Chechen government.
+The 61-year-old rights activist, in a traditional Muslim skull cap, spent the entire day in a metal cage in court, sometimes reclining on the bars.
+The courthouse was packed with his relatives and neighbors, some of whom at times would doze off at the monotony of the judge’s reading which took more than eight hours.

-Chechen leader Ramzan Kadyrov, who previously dismissed rights activists as liars and traitors, publicly called the 61-year-old Titiyev a “junkie.”
-Titiyev’s supporters say the case aims not only to silence the activist, who is known as a devout Muslim, but also discredit him in the eyes of the community.
+Titiyev has been in custody since his arrest in January 2018 in what has been largely perceived as a vendetta against a rare critic of the Chechen government.
+As the head of the Chechen office of prominent rights group Memorial, he played a major role in exposing extrajudicial killings, kidnappings and torture perpetrated by security forces in Chechnya.

 Most Read Nation & World Stories